donydchen/mvsplat/README.md

 ## Acquiring Datasets

-MVSplat utilises the same dataset settings as pixelSplat.
+Our MVSplat uses the same training datasets as pixelSplat.
 Below we quote pixelSplat's [detailed instructions](https://github.com/dcharatan/pixelsplat?tab=readme-ov-file#acquiring-datasets) on getting datasets.

 > pixelSplat was trained using versions of the RealEstate10k and ACID datasets that were split into ~100 MB chunks for use on server cluster file systems.
 Small subsets of the Real Estate 10k and ACID datasets in this format can be found [here](https://drive.google.com/drive/folders/1joiezNCyQK2BvWMnfwHJpm2V77c7iYGe?usp=sharing).
 To use them, simply unzip them into a newly created `datasets` folder in the project root directory.

 > If you would like to convert downloaded versions of the Real Estate 10k and ACID datasets to our format, you can use the [scripts here](https://github.com/dcharatan/real_estate_10k_tools).
 Reach out to us (pixelSplat) if you want the full versions of our processed datasets, which are about 500 GB and 160 GB for Real Estate 10k and ACID respectively.

-## Run the Code
+## Running the Code

 ### Evaluation

-To render frames and compute scores from an existing checkpoint,
+To render novel views and compute evaluation metrics from a pretrained model,

 * get the [pretrained models](https://drive.google.com/drive/folders/14_E_5R6ojOWnLSrSVLVEMHnTiKsfddjU), and save them to `/checkpoints`